tokenly/api-docs/sources/xwallet/includes/sends/_03-submitSend.md

-## Submits an unsigned send transaction to the bitcoin network
+## Submits a signed send transaction to the bitcoin network

 ```php
 <?php